Pece17/IoTBeacon/README.md

 sudo apt-get install -y openssh-server openssh-client
 ```

-After installing SSH, I try to connect with another Linux computer from the lab enviroment to the server
+After installing SSH, I try to connect with another Linux computer from the lab environment to the server

 ```
 ssh iotbeacon@x.x.x.x